Can We Talk About These Meghan Markle Interview Memes? Because They're Perfect

 Only on Facebook Watch. pic.twitter.com/86Bne8xT91

 Memes aside, the interview was an important watch.
-Meghan, Harry, and Oprah highlighted the racism deeply embedded in the British monarchy and the lack of protection granted to Meghan and Archie as they were subjected to violent attacks and threats.
+Meghan, Harry, and Oprah spoke about experiences of racism and highlighted the lack of protection granted to Meghan and Archie as they were subjected to violent attacks and threats.
 Harry also addressed the mental health struggles and scrutiny that his mother, Princess Diana, faced herself, and when asked what he thinks she would think of his royal exit, he said that she probably “saw it coming.”
 But even during the heaviest moments, the interview reminded us that, if nothing else, we can at least agree on one thing: Team Meghan.